 1. He was angry when he left.

 2. Miles stalked out of the house, muttering to himself.
-The kids playing in the yard stopped mid-sentence, startled at the slamming of the car door and sound of squealing tires as he rounded the corner and headed into down.
+The kids playing in the yard stopped mid-sentence, startled at the slamming of the car door and the sound of squealing tires as he rounded the corner on two wheels and headed into town.

 Teaching tip: ANY changes in this direction will immediately improve your student’s writing.
-Don’t expect perfection on this first attempt – just keep working on it and over time it will come more naturally.
+Don’t expect perfection on this first attempt – keep working with your kids on this; over time, it will come more naturally.

 - The girl was happy that day.